Henry Bown 1841 – 1921

 1921 Henry died of a cerebral haemorrhage at his home at 29a Stockwell Park Road, London on the 2nd.
 March 1921.
 His daughter Esther was with him.
 His occupation was given as a Master Photographer and his age noted as 79.
 See his death certificate below:-

 Henry was buried at Ladywell & Brockley Cemetary, Lewisham alongside his first wife Anne Maria Bown and his second wife Marion May Bown (cemetery reference 846).

 1921 Probate was granted and Henry left over £29,000, a the considerable sum of at the time.

 A notification from Henry’s executors asking for claims against Henry’s estate appeared in the London Gazette on the 29th.
 April 1921.

 Other photographers in the family

 - Henry Bown junior (1861 – 1946), Henry’s son.
-An example of Henry junior’s studio photography is shown below
+Examples of Henry junior’s studio photography are shown below

 - William Charles Bown (1869 – 1931), Henry’s son

 - Henry William Bown, William Charles son.
 According to Edmund Goldsbrough at firstname.lastname@example.org , Henry William’s grandson, it was Henry William Bown who took lots of photos in the 1940s of war damage in London – see http://www.dusty-files.co.uk/aia/2011/7/7/the-blitz-project.html & http://www.dusty-files.co.uk/aia/2011/7/30/blitz-first-results.html

 - Samuel Bown (1873 – 1948), Henry’s son and brother-in-law of Albert Ranford (photographer)